CJTS/murosa-health/Readme.md

 # Requirements
 This project runs in WLS2 using a Ubuntu 22.04 OS.
 ROS2 is required (https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html).
-Java is also neede if using BDI Agents.
+Java is also needed if using BDI Agents.

 ## Build